Q: What’s included in the price?

 Q: How do I make a reservation?

 Please call 928-525-1552 to speak with a trip specialist.
 You can also make a reservation request right here on our website.
-To guarantee your reservation, we require a $250 per person deposit payable by Visa, MasterCard, American Express, check or wire transfer.
+To guarantee your reservation, we require a $250 per person deposit payable by Visa, MasterCard, American Express, check or PayPal.
 We collect the remaining balance 90 days prior to the trip departing.
 If you pay by credit card, the final payment will automatically be charged on the appropriate date.
 If you would like to use a different form of payment, you must let us know before the final payment is due.

 Q: What is your cancellation policy?